Famous birds of Costa Rica

 The alluring blue-crowned motmot

-Motmots are tiny birds but stand out from the rest due to their colorful head and body accompanied by a long tail.
+Motmots are tiny birds but stand out from the rest due to their colorful head and body accompanied by long tails.

 The blue-crowned motmot can be seen in the Santa Rosa National Park and Carara National Park.
 Other motmot species inhabit the interiors and edge of the forests.
 They like to eat fruits and smaller insects like crickets, waxworms, and earthworms.